flexera-public/policy_templates/compliance/disallowed_images/README.md

 # Disallowed Cloud Images

+## Deprecated

+This policy is no longer being updated.

 ## What it does

 This policy checks all running instances for disallowed cloud images.
 The user is given the option to Terminate the instance after approval.